You are here:

 Can any foods trigger seizures?

-Although there are some common triggers for seizures, such as lack of sleep, stress and alcohol, everyone’s epilepsy is different.
-Some people feel that some colourings and preservatives, such as monosodium glutamate (MSG) or artificial sweeteners can trigger their seizures, but there is no high quality evidence that this is the case in humans.
-Many foods labelled ‘low-fat’ contain these artificial ingredients.
+Some people feel that some colourings and preservatives, such as monosodium glutamate (MSG) or artificial sweeteners can trigger their seizures, but there is no high quality evidence for this.
+Many foods labelled ‘low-fat’ contain these kind of ingredients.

-Grapefruit juice and pomegranate juice do not trigger seizures, but they can make the side effects of some epilepsy medications more likely, including carbamazepine, diazepam and midazolam.
-The patient information leaflet for your medication will say whether you need to avoid drinking these juices.
-Patient information about different medications is also available at emc Medicine Guides.
+Grapefruit juice and pomegranate juice do not trigger seizures, but they can make the side effects of some ASMs more likely, including carbamazepine, diazepam, and midazolam.
+The patient information leaflet for your medication will say whether to avoid drinking these.

 Sleep and epilepsy